mathigon/textbooks/content/circles-and-pi/content.md

 ::: column.grow

 It also turns out that a circle is the shape with the largest area for a given circumference.
-For example, if you have a rope of length 100&nbsp;m, you can use it to enclose the largest space if you form a circle (rather than other shapes like a rectangle or triangle).
+For example, if you have a rope of length 100\ m, you can use it to enclose the largest space if you form a circle (rather than other shapes like a rectangle or triangle).